EnzoGinez/E-commerce/README.md

-# 🖤 Chrome Hearts E-Commerce
+#  E-Commerce

-A luxury streetwear e-commerce frontend built with pure HTML, CSS, and JavaScript — no frameworks, no dependencies.
+A streetwear e-commerce built with  HTML, CSS, and JavaScript — no frameworks, no dependencies.

+In build

 ---